tinverse/tsm/README.md

 ### Features:
     * Hierarchical State machine.
-    * Thread safe event queue - Parent and Separate thread execution context.
+    * Thread safe event queue - Parent (or Single) and Separate (or Async) thread execution context.
     * Ease of installation/distribution - Header only, CMake and Nix support.
     * Policy Based - Ability to customize behavior by defining execution policies.